An overview of tamariki / children and mātātahi / young people and grief

 What you can do:

-• Allow appropriate expression of their feelings (whenever and however).
-Suggest ways of expressing grief, perhaps keeping a diary or some individual counselling.
+- Allow appropriate expression of their feelings (whenever and however).
+Suggest ways of expressing their grief, for example, keeping a diary or going to some individual therapy sessions.

-• Within their peer group, they may be tagged as ‘the person whose sibling died’ so be there and walk alongside them.
-Encourage connections with trusted friends and adults and see if you can find local teen support groups.
+- Within their peer group, they may be tagged as ‘the person whose loved one died’ so be there and walk alongside them.
+Encourage connections with trusted friends and adults, and see if you can find local teen support groups.